Last reviewed: February 2026

 Q: What should I eat in Lima?

 A: Ceviche is essential — fresh fish in lime juice, best at lunch.
 Also try lomo saltado, causa, and anticuchos.
 Finish with a pisco sour.
-Lima consistently ranks among the world's best food cities.
+Lima consistently ranks among the finest food destinations on the planet.

 Q: How much time do I need?